microsoft/o365-moodle/local/office365/README.md

   - [moodle-filter_oembed](https://github.com/Microsoft/moodle-filter_oembed)

-This is part of the suite of Office 365 plugins for Moodle.
+This is part of the suite of Microsoft 365 plugins for Moodle.

 This repository is updated with stable releases.
 To follow active development, see: https://github.com/Microsoft/o365-moodle